passageidentity/passage-flex-rust/examples/poem-openapi/README.md

 # poem-openapi with passage_flex

-This is an example of how to use the `passage_flex` crate with an HTTP server implemented with [poem-openapi](https://crates.io/crates/poem-openapi) in Rust.
+This is an example of how to use the `passage_flex` crate with an HTTP server implemented with [poem-openapi](https://crates.io/crates/poem-openapi).

 ## How to run